BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

            )

 Please pause for a moment and read the test code thoroughly once again.
-Is it easy or hard to grock it?
+Does it take much effort to grok it?
-Notice how we test the view without touching the rest of the application?
+Did you notice how we test the view without touching the rest of the application?
 Have you also noticed that it takes only five lines of code (three, if you put the ``return`` on a single line!) to mock "the rest of the application"?
 There is no need to patch anything.
 Suddenly the responsibilities in an application are decoupled.
-Suddenly, we don't have to set up *everything*, including a database to test how an HTTP endpoint works.
+Suddenly, we don't have to set up a database or *any* other part of the application to test how an HTTP endpoint works.

 Application service: a skeleton
 ===============================

-Application services are the conductors orchestrating processes and data flow in the application.
+Application services are the conductors that orchestrate processes and data flow in the application.
 An application service implements one or more related use cases and invokes all the necessary dependencies required to perform these use cases.
 The service implementation can start with a single return statement only: